pdxrconf/pdxrconf.github.io/README.md

 ## About the theme

 The theme for this website is tracked as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which means that this repo only tracks the info for how to clone the theme files from github, but not the files themselves.
-By cloning this repo with `--recursive-submodules`, the theme files should be cloned from their respective repository.
+By cloning this repo with `--recurse-submodules`, the theme files should be cloned from their respective repository.

 The Hugo Boostrapious theme is hosted on [github](https://github.com/devcows/hugo-universal-theme).
 This repo (for our website) tracks the commit hash from the theme repo.
 To reset theme files to the commit specified in this repo: